FAQ for Practicums and Internships

 Can I do a Practicum or Internship in the summer?

 Both courses are offered every fall, spring, and summer semester.
 Most students working on a practicum or internship in the summer choose to sign up for credit during the subsequent fall semester in order to avoid paying summer tuition.
 Remember that you must have your practicum or internship approved before you begin.
-The deadline for approval of a Computer Science internship or practicum for the Fall or Spring semester is the last day of the second week of that semester.
+The deadline for approval of a Computer Science internship or practicum for the Fall or Spring semester is two weeks after the start of that semester.
 The deadline for a Summer internship is the last day of the first week of the First Term of the Summer Semester.
 If you do a summer internship but sign up for credit in the subsequent fall semester, you must also enroll in INT 208 in that fall semester (unless you have previously completed INT 208).

 When is the Practicum or Internship over?